2 Autumns, 3 Winters: Release

-The Marchers had theatrical showings in North America as part of the Rendez-vous with French Cinema series 2014 program.
+2 Autumns, 3 Winters had its world premiere at the Cannes Film Festival on 18 May 2013.
+The film had its US premiere at the Hamptons International Film Festival on 10 October 2013.
+It was released theatrically in France on 25 December 2013 by UFO Distribution.
+The film had its New York City premiere as part of the Rendez-vous with French Cinema series on 8 March 2014.
+Film Movement opened the film for one week at the Elinor Bunin Monroe Film Center in New York City on 6 June 2014.

 Critical response

 Jordan Mintzer of The Hollywood Reporter called it a "low-key kind of dramedy" and a "quirky French indie that gets by more on style and sass than on its storytelling skills, [...]
 With endearing performances and crafty 16mm imagery, but also a tad too many winks to the camera, this Cannes ACID sidebar selection should see additional fest and niche art-house play".

 Ronnie Scheib of Variety commented that "[i]n Sebastien Betbeder's playfully arty 2 Autumns, 3 Winters, three protagonists offer self-conscious riffs on their every thought and action, directly addressing the camera to describe past happenings, present happenings or what's about to occur momentarily.
 Mundane actions, trite exchanges and life-altering events all undergo the same literary alchemy, creating a matter-of-fact, Woody Allen-ish sense of complicity with the viewer.
 Maintaining a bemused, sometimes comic distance, Betbeder traces how happenstance crystallizes into biography as his characters traverse the titular seasons, with results that will delight some and alienate others."

 Mike Russell of The Oregonian gave it a 'B' grade saying "[a] fair amount of traumatic stuff happens in 2 Autumns, 3 Winters [... b]ut writer/director Sébastien Betbeder's French seriocomic romance still feels light (or emotionally distant, depending), thanks to the film's fusillade of stylistic tics."